Frequently Asked Questions:

 What exactly is The Safe Zone Program?

-The Safe Zone Program is designed to identify friendly and supportive students, staff, and faculty to provide support for lesbian, gay, bisexual, transgender and intersex students.
-The identification helps to promote visibility on campus and create a greater presence of support and acceptance to students, staff, and faculty that are lesbian, gay, bisexual, transgende or intersex.
+The Safe Zone Program is designed to identify friendly and supportive students, staff, and faculty to provide support for LGBT+ students.
+The identification helps to promote visibility on campus and create a greater presence of support and acceptance to students, staff, and faculty that are LGBT+.
+LGBT+ is an inclusive term for the lesbian, gay, bi, trans and many other communities.
+Individuals and groups may choose to identify or not identify with the traditional acronym.

 Why was The Safe Zone Program created?

-The Safe Zone Program was developed by staff, students, and faculty, concerned about creating a safe and supportive campus climate for lesbian, gay, bisexual, transgender, intersex and questioning students, staff, faculty and administrators.
-On campus, members of our community sometimes do not feel that they can be open about their sexual orientation.
+The Safe Zone Program was developed by staff, students, and faculty, concerned about creating a safe and supportive campus climate for lLGBT+ students, staff, faculty and administrators.
+On campus, members of our community sometimes do not feel that they can be open about their sexual orientation or gender identity.
 Previous Campus Climate reports for over a 10 year period have shown, homosexuality is consistently one of the least tolerated diversity categories.
 Lesbian, gay, and bisexual youth are up to four times more likely to attempt suicide than their heterosexual peers (Massachusetts Youth Risk Survey 2007).
-In a world where some still find it acceptable to harass, attack, and even kill lesbian, gay, transgender people, it is important to make signs of acceptance and safety visible and pervasive.
-This kind of visible support for lesbian, gay, transgender, bisexual, intersex and questioning members of our community will go a long way toward creating a positive climate for all of us at Sonoma State.
+In a world where some still find it acceptable to harass, attack, and even kill lesbian, gay, and transgender people, it is important to make signs of acceptance and safety visible and pervasive.
+This kind of visible support for LGBT+ members of our community will go a long way toward creating a positive climate for all of us at Sonoma State.

 What does it mean when I see a Safe Zone sticker or button?

-Seeing a Safe Zone sticker or button means that the person or office has completed one of our trainings and signed up to be supportive and friendly to lesbian, gay, bisexual, transgender and intersex issues and concerns.
+Seeing a Safe Zone sticker or button means that the person or office has completed one of our trainings and signed up to be supportive and friendly to LGBT+ issues and concerns.
 Allies will have information or resources available for students, staff, and faculty

 What is an Ally?

 Allies support and honor sexual and gender diversity.
 Allies explore and understand any forms of bias within themselves and society.
-Allies challenge the misinformation and mistreatment caused by heterosexism and homophobia and work to end oppression personally and professionally through support and advocacy.
+Allies challenge the misinformation and mistreatment caused by heterosexism, homophobia and transphobia and work to end oppression personally and professionally through support and advocacy.

 Does wearing the button or displaying the sticker mean that the person is gay?

-No. Wearing the Safe Zone button or displaying the Safe Zone sticker does not mean that a person is gay.
-An Ally may identify as straight, lesbian, gay, bisexual, transgender, queer, questioning, or may decide to not identify their sexuality, just to embrace it.
+No. Wearing the Safe Zone button or displaying the Safe Zone sticker does not mean that a person identifies as part of the LGBT+ community.
+An Ally may identify as straight, lesbian, gay, bisexual, transgender, queer, questioning, or may decide to not identify their sexuality or gender, just to embrace it.

 What does it mean if I see an office or person that does not have a button or sticker?

 If a person does not have a sticker or button then it might mean they have not heard about the Safe Zone program or have had the opportunity to take the training and get a sticker or button.
 There is also the possibility that a person does not have a sticker or button because they are not a safe or supportive person.
-Not having a Safe Zone button or sticker does not make someone a bad person, it simply means that for their own reasons, they cannot openly display support for the lesbian, gay, bisexual, transgender and intersex community.
+Not having a Safe Zone button or sticker does not make someone a bad person, it simply means that for their own reasons, they cannot openly display support for the LGBT+ community.

 Why does the image on the sticker or button include a pink triangle?